Introducing the Teach Edge Question Generator

 - clear final answers and steps

-Even with "current events" switched off, it's still useful for:
+Even with "current events" switched off, it is still useful for:

 - topic tests